-In the FY23Q1 report, DBHDS completed a gap analysis based data for individuals not connected between April and July 2022.
+In the FY23Q1 report, DBHDS completed a gap analysis based upon data for individuals not connected between April and July 2022.
 See the FY23Q1 report for the detailed gap analysis.

 In the FY23Q1 report, DBHDS also suggested targets for the number of behaviorists needed in each region to serve those not connected to services (this information is available below in table 4).
 While DBHDS is committed to continuing to grow providers for this service and working to ensure timely connection to providers for people that need the service, it is important to note that timely access to behavior analysis services is not an issue germane solely to Virginia.
 It is challenging to locate peer-reviewed information on waitlist or timely availability for behavior analysis services; however, a small study in Michigan in 2021 indicated that the average waitlist time for such services for children was 5.66 months (Briggs & Peterson, 2021).
-Though the field of behavior analysis has seen tremendous growth over the past several years, with an approximate increase of 65% of BCBAs® nationwide between 2018 and 2021, inequitable access to providers is prevalent in most areas of the country (Yingling, et al., 2022).
-Though precipitous growth in the profession has occurred, the per capita supply of Board Certified Behavior Analysts® is below recommendations in 49 states (Zhang & Cummings, 2020).
+Though the field of behavior analysis has seen tremendous growth over the past several years, with an approximate increase of 65% of BCBAs[®] nationwide between 2018 and 2021, inequitable access to providers is prevalent in most areas of the country (Yingling, et al., 2022).
+Though precipitous growth in the profession has occurred, the per capita supply of Board Certified Behavior Analysts[®] is below recommendations in 49 states (Zhang & Cummings, 2020).

-At the time of the last report (FY23Q3), DBHDS noted that 72 providers were available to deliver this service, and also noted that it is not possible for DBHDS to determine the exact number of individual behaviorists employed by each provider.
+As previously noted, it is not possible for DBHDS to determine the exact number of individual behaviorists employed by each provider.
 A provider could consist of just one behaviorist, while another provider could have ten behaviorists delivering this service.
-With that noted, DBHDS can continue to provide information on "providers" as tied into the tax identifier for the overarching provider agency, and at the time of this report, there are now 83 providers available to deliver this service.
-Below is the estimated number of behaviorists needed per region, associated goal with target date for growth, and status on provider growth in each region.
+With that noted, DBHDS can continue to provide information on "providers" as tied into the tax identifier for the overarching provider agency.
+The table that follows provides the estimated number of behaviorists needed per region and associated goal with target date for growth (from FY23Q1 report), and status on provider growth in each region (as of 8/2023 and 3/2024).